 The empty response error indicates that the website is not sending any data back to Chrome.
 Though the website could be down, most cases it is due to the wrong request send from the browser.
 If you are using Windows based PC try the below using command prompt.

-Restart the PC and check the website is opening now.
+Restart your computer and check the website is opening now.

 This is an error appears mostly when you are trying to submit a form with details.
 It indicates the server needs the previous information you have submitted.